"Once you start down the dark path, forever will it dominate your destiny" - Master Yoda

 There are those that think working with surface mount devices (SMD) is a path to the dark side.
 The same has also been said as technology has changed in amateur radio, from tubes to transistors, and from AM to single side band, and now from FM to digital.

-There are indeed tiny parts and you probably need to do it under magnification.
-You WILL see a part snap out of your tweezers never to see it again.
+They are indeed tiny parts and you probably need to do it under magnification.
+You WILL see a part snap out of your tweezers never to find it again.
 It’s all part of learning a new technique.
 But it’s not as difficult, or expensive, as many expect.
 It just takes a little patience and practice.

 A few other reasons to move to SMD is the obsolescence of popular through hole IC’s and transistors, gone are the days of the MPF102, 40673, MC1496, and what now appears the popular SA612/NE602 DIP IC’s are going by way of dinosaur.
 With all these going away there are still plentiful SMD counterparts available to use such as the SA612AD or MC1496D.
 In the case of resistors and capacitors the SMD versions are not only plentiful but far cheaper.
 Common PCB carrier boards exist (see picture above) that can turn almost all of these small parts into conventional through hole style.